deco3500-2017/-/1_Research.md

 <h1>Similar Application Analysis</h1>
 As mentioned in the ReadMe file, research is the first phase in this project.
 The purpose of this document is to outline all of research that has been made into other apps and services that share similar functionality, security, and trust features.
-This research is being conducted with the aim being to leverage the research and experiences (both positive and negative) of other companies in order to ensure that Moolight can provide its users with the best possible service and experience.
+This research is being conducted with the aim being to leverage the research and experiences (both positive and negative) of other companies in order to ensure that Moonlight can provide its users with the best possible service and experience.

 <h2>Uber</h2>
 <h3>Community Benefits</h3>
 https://www.uber.com/en-AU/safety/<br>
 Uber has successfully established itself as an organisation centred around safety and ensuring the satisfaction of its drivers and riders alike.
-They have taken the initiative to ensure that they have a positive impact in every community in which they operate, and consistently reach outside the bounds of their job desciption in order to achieve this.
+They have taken the initiative to ensure that they have a positive impact in every community in which they operate, and consistently reach outside the bounds of their job description in order to achieve this.
 Studies have revealed a strong correlation between Uber's presence in cities and a reduction in the amount of drunk driving.<br>

-Uber has made their service accessable 24/7, so they are always available.
+Uber has made their service accessible 24/7, so they are always available.
 Furthermore, emphasis is placed on Uber's ability to operate in times of emergency as they are heavily relied upon to transport customers to a safe destination.
 In addition, Uber utilizes its extensive network of driver partners during times of emergency by using its Uber Partner app to send AMBER alters (child abduction) to all drivers who are online, because in their own words:<br>
 "the more eyes we have on the road, the safer we all are."

 <b>Conclusions:</b> Uber's focus is clearly on improving the communities in which they operate, not just providing a successful taxi service.
 This mindset is undoubtedly one of the main driving forces behind the company's success.
-Similarly, Moonlight will take the approach of improving saftey in the communities in which it is present.
+Similarly, Moonlight will take the approach of improving safety in the communities in which it is present.
 Initially the app will focus mostly on connecting members of the community to increase safety and mitigate potentially unsafe situations.
 However, it is critical to the success of Moonlight as a company that mindset be focused towards always improving community safety through whatever means possible, not just constrained to providing a successful app based service.
 That being said, the remainder of this document will focus specifically on functionality, security, and trust critical to the initial success of Moonlight as a mobile application.

 <h3>Driver Safety</h3>
 https://www.uber.com/en-AU/drive/safety/<br>